isomerpages/moe-ahmadibrahimsec/_curriculum/Mother Tongue/Malay.md

 <p>About Us</p>
 <p><strong>“Bahasa dijunjung, budaya disanjung”</strong>
 </p>
-<p>Language learning and culture appreciation are two main foci that the
-Malay Language Unit strives to provide for the ML students in AI.
-We aspire to develop our students into proud and confident speaker of the Malay Language, individuals who love their mother tongue and appreciate their culture.</p>
+<p>At the Malay Language Unit, we believe that language is more than just
+communication — it is the heartbeat of culture, identity, and community.
+Our programmes are thoughtfully designed to ignite a love for the Malay language and deepen students’ appreciation of their rich cultural heritage.
+Through engaging lessons, immersive experiences, and creative expression, we nurture confident, articulate individuals who take pride in their mother tongue and carry it forward with purpose and passion.</p>
+<p></p>
 </li>
 <li>
 <p>MT Cultural Day</p>